User Accounts

 • You control local user account access to NVUE commands by changing the group membership (role) for a user.
 Like the cumulus account, these accounts must be in the sudo group or include the NVUE system-admin role to execute privileged commands.

 • You can set a plain text password or a hashed password for the local user account.
-To access the switch without a password, you need to boot into a single shell/user mode.
+To access the switch without a password, you need to boot into single user mode.

 • You can provide a full name for the local user account (optional).